 2-day Tour of Suzhou's Exquisite Gardens: This tour includes a visit to the Silk Factory Museum.
 Enjoy the water of the Grand Canal by motorboat, and also see the Lingering Garden, the Humble Administrator's Garden, and Tiger Hill.
 Enjoy a hutong rickshaw ride too.

-You can modify the tours while booking, or design your own with this Create My Trip Form.
+You can modify these tours while booking, or design your own our.